QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2025-07-07-gitops-in-backstage-templates.md

 ## Background

-So I have worked a lot with templates in backstage as part of my work with the platform.
-In my interest in being able to let applications and their dependant resources have a shared lifecyle, I have often chosen to use crossplane over terraform so that it all fits together nicely when prototyping and demonstrating ideas.
+Backstage is a platform for building internal developer portals, and I have worked a lot with creating and maintaining templates in backstage.
+In my interest in being able to let applications and their dependant resources have a shared lifecyle, I have often chosen to use crossplane over terraform for my infrastructure-as-code so that it all fits together nicely when prototyping and demonstrating ideas.

 ### Home lab setup